 Now based in Sydney, Judith worked for over a decade at the Permanent Court of Arbitration in The Hague where, as Senior Legal Counsel, she administered some of the world’s most complex disputes, including the South China Sea, Abyei, Yukos and Bangladesh Accord arbitrations and over 30 investor-state disputes.
 Prior to joining the PCA in 2008, Judith practised in the arbitration group of White & Case LLP in New York, representing both sovereign States and private parties in ICSID and commercial arbitrations.
 Earlier in her career, Judith served as a judicial fellow at the International Court of Justice, assistant adviser to the Australian Attorney-General, a judge's associate at the High Court of Australia, and lecturer in contract law.

 Judith has worked on arbitrations in a variety of contexts and industries.
-These include agriculture, banking, cosmetics, construction, fashion, forestry, insurance, IT, joint ventures, labour, manufacture, mining, oil & gas, pharmaceuticals, renewable energy, sale of goods, sports, and telecommunications.
+These include agriculture, aviation, banking, cosmetics, construction, fashion, forestry, insurance, IT, joint ventures, labour, manufacture, mining, oil & gas, pharmaceuticals, renewable energy, sale of goods, sports, and telecommunications.

 Judith has shared her expertise through presentations and publications on diverse issues in dispute resolution, including arbitral procedure, investor-state arbitration, public international law, contracts, ethics, climate law, and business and human rights.
 Judith is actively engaged as a committee member and mentor in various professional associations such as the International Council for Commercial Arbitration and the International Law Association.